marcin-laskowski/Data-Science-Project-Template/PROJECT_NAME_version/README.md

 ## Description

-Detailed description about the project
+Detailed description about the project.

 ## Preparation

 Project environment preparation.
+First, change the name of the folder from 'dataset' to 'data'.

 ```bash
 pip install -r /path/to/requirements.txt